soniyj/awesome-resources/src/Development/Intelligence.md

 https://lmstudio.ai/ (Discover, download, and run local LLMs) [!]

+https://mymemo.ai/ (Build Your Second Brain With AI)

+https://claude.ai/ (to check alternative to ChatGPT)

+http://study.new/ (Add this before any youtube video, you should get a transcription of it)

 ### Apple Intelligence

 *Note: It isn't part of Apple but Referenced by*